-E16.27R Decisions about the impact of individual extenuating circumstances upon a student's progression or eligibility for an award will be made by an Award Board (a meeting which is convened to confirm results and to classify degrees).
-Where an extenuating circumstances application has been accepted the Board can use its discretion to take account of these and may:
+APPE2.55R Decisions about the impact of individual personal circumstances upon a student's progression or eligibility for an award will be made by an Award Board.
+Where a missed assessments application has been accepted or where a mark has been removed due to a student's personal circumstances, the Board can use its discretion to take account of these and may:

-- a. allow a resit or retake of a failed module; - b. allow the mark for a resit or retake to be uncapped; - c. allow a student to continue on an award despite failing one or more modules providing that the rest of their academic profile allows them to do so; - d. accept failure of a module/s when recommending eligibility for a named award. - e. recommend an aegrotat award (an unclassified award granted to a student who is unable for reasons of illness or similar incapacity to complete or be assessed).
+- allow a resit or retake of a failed module; - allow the mark for a resit or retake to be uncapped; - accept failure of a module/s when recommending eligibility for a named award. - recommend an aegrotat award (an unclassified award granted to a student who is unable for reasons of illness or similar incapacity to complete or be assessed).